ayden-boyko/Log_Service_Go/README.md

 ## Configuration

-Beaver can be configured using environment variables or a config file:
+The logger can be configured using environment variables or a config file:

 ### Using Environment Variables